behnamasadi/software_quality_assurance/README.md

 A mock should inherit from an abstract class, generally, that defines a virtual destructor explicitly and defines a pure virtual function for any method that will be needed by the mock objects.
 In other words, you can't mock non-virtual methods.
-The destructor of interface class must be virtual, as is the case for all classes you intend to inherit from - otherwise the destructor of the derived class will not be called when you delete an object through a base pointer, and you'll get corrupted program states like memory leaks.)
+The destructor of the interface class must be virtual, as is the case for all classes you intend to inherit from - otherwise, the destructor of the derived class will not be called when you delete an object through a base pointer, and you'll get corrupted program states like memory leaks.)

 ```cpp
 class IRandomNumberGenerator